ME495-EmbeddedSystems/final-project-teleop/README.md

 ## `teleop_avatar` Package

 The `teleop_avatar` package controls the avatar robot to pick up objects and move them.
-In order to pick up an object, you can call a service specifying the object's id.
+In order to pick up an object, you can simply call a service specifying the object's id.
+There is also a service which allows you to pick up rings and place them on the peg by simply specifying the object's id.

 Here is an example of the teleop_avatar package picking up rings and stacking them on a peg: